-Schools enforce dress codes to prevent distractions and create a professional workplace environment for students to learn in.
+Schools enforce dress codes to prevent distractions and create a professional work environment for students to learn in.
 Although it may sound like a smart idea, these rules do more harm than good.

-Schools implementing heavy dress code rules promotes misogynistic values on young female students.
+Schools implementing heavy dress code rules promote misogynistic values on young female students.
 Girls are obligated to wear certain types of clothes to prevent distractions during class.
 This reasoning holds sexist undertones.
 Essentially, dress codes imply that what a woman is distracting, but this is not the fault of females.
-This is a form of victim blaming because it is being suggested that it is a woman’s fault for receiving unwanted attention.
+This is a form of victim-blaming because it is being suggested that it is a woman’s fault for receiving unwanted attention.